coldbox-modules/LaunchDarklySDK/README.md

 ## Configuration

-Here's a list of the currently-support config items:
+Here's a list of the currently-support config items.
+These can go in your `/config/Coldbox.cfc` or can be passed as a struct to the `LD` constructor in non-ColdBox mode.

-* `SDKKey` - Required-- your SDK Key from LaunchDarkly
+* `SDKKey` - (**Required**) your SDK Key from LaunchDarkly
 * `diagnosticOptOut` - Set to true to opt out of sending diagnostics data.
 * `startWaitms` - Set how long in miliseoncd the constructor will block awaiting a successful connection to LaunchDarkly.
 * `offline` - Set whether this client is offline.